What is Qigong used for…

 When a student first begins the practice of Qigong there is great emphasis on how to do the movements physically.
 As practice continues, there is more and more emphasis on the energetic components of the movements which are when inner wisdom begins to be experienced and trained as well.

 As Qigong practice develops to an even more advanced level, this inner wisdom may also take the form of even clearer awareness.
-A student may begin experiencing pre-cognition which is acquiring knowledge about future events through an emotional, feeling response or through seeing an image of an event.
+A student may begin experiencing pre-cognition.
+This is acquiring knowledge about future events through an emotional, feeling response, or seeing an image of an event.

 Sometimes this takes form within a dream which is forgotten and then is pieced together when it actually happens – whereby the person experiences it as a déjà vu.
 This experience leads to a deeper meaning within what are otherwise common, daily experiences as well as creating more clarity and greater consciousness.
 This not only brings one more into the present moment but also sharpens the ability to make decisions with greater astuteness and solid inner knowing.